deeagle/rob/README.md

     file_prefix: db-backup
 ```

+Notes:

-Note: currently only one (the latest) entry will be handled.
+- currently only one (the latest) entry will be handled.
+- old `config.yml` files are deprecated but still loaded.

 ## Usage